wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 ## When Alerts Fire

 An alert fires when its condition evaluates to at least one true value and zero false values present within the given Alert fires time window.
-If there is a condition, for example `ts("requests.latency") > 195`, then all reported values that satisfy the condition are marked as true (1's) and all reported values that do not satisfy the condition are marked as false (0's).
-If there is no condition, for example `ts("cpu.loadavg.1m")`, then all _non-zero_ reported values are considered true and all zero reported values are considered false.
-If there is no reported data, then it is evaluated as neither true nor false.

 ### Example: ts(cpu.loadavg.1m) > 4 fires
 - If the series has one reported data value of 5 in the last X minutes, and no other points (no data), the alert will fire.